Alpine Heath Moth

 The adult moths of this species have brown forewings with zig-zag patterns across each one.
 The hindwings are plain brown.
 The females have threadlike antennae.
 The males have antennae with a feather-like fringe on one side.

 The underside of each forewing is plain brown.
 The underside of each hindwing shows some submarginal bands and a dark spot near the middle.
 The moths normally rest with the forewings covering the hindwings.
+The moths are inclined to rest head downwards.
 The wingspan is about 3 cms.

 Th species is found around Mt.
 Kosciuszko, in